Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Chez Ma Tante

-Chez Ma Tante stands as a beloved institution in Montréal-Nord, celebrating the art of hot dogs and fries since opening in 1929.
-This legendary snack bar remains true to the recipe that made it famous: some of the best hot dogs in town, divine fries, and the secret ingredient that makes all the difference — a contagious generosity of smiles!
+Chez Ma Tante stands as an institution in Montréal-Nord, celebrating the art of the hot dog and fries since it opened in 1929.
+This legendary snack bar stays faithful to the recipe that built its name: some of the best hot dogs in town, glorious fries, and the secret ingredient that makes all the difference, a contagious generosity of smiles.

 3180 Rue Fleury Est